katerynaf/security/README.md

 #### Development

 In a development environment, importing security.py will automatically encrypt all of the raw files listed in RAW_FILES, and save an encrypted version of each to disk.
-I suggest you add _ before each raw file name to indicate insecure information; then add _* to your .gitignore file to automatically exclude those files from your repository.
+You may want to add _ before each raw file name (to indicate insecure information) and then add those files to .gitignore to exclude them from your repository.

 For example, the application is pre-configured to encrypt _passwords.py (included in this repo for demonstration purposes - do not include the raw password file in your own repo).
-The file _passwords.py will be encrypted into passwords.py every time you execute your program in your production environment (as defined in DEV_MACHINES).
+The file _passwords.py will be encrypted into the file passwords.py every time you execute your program in your production environment (as defined in DEV_MACHINES).

 #### Production